For months, I held the weight of expectancy in my heart.

 But the more I follow Jesus, the more I see that the noes in life are as much of a gift as the yeses.

 Why?
 Because they allow space.
-They clear the clutter and created room in our over-packed, crammed full agenda for the things he desires for us.
+They clear the clutter and create room in our over-packed, crammed full agenda for the things he desires for us.
 They provide time to for us to stop focusing on the good and pursue the very best he has for us.

 Yes, sometimes it’s painful.
 Pruning is almost never easy.
 But it’s oh so necessary.
 It’s what a loving Father does for his children, and you know what?
 He even did it for his very own Son, Jesus.